-First, note that the stream on which the method is called (i.e. cSNarrowTicks2Cores) is considered the “left” stream.
-The stream with which cSNarrowTicks2Cores is joined is passed in as the first argument.
+First, note that the stream on which the method is called (i.e. contextSwitchTwoCoresNoTemp) is considered the “left” stream.
+The stream with which contextSwitchTwoCoresNoTemp is joined is passed in as the first argument.
 The second and third arguments are selectors for the left and right fields used in the equality predicate.
-In this case, we are only producing output for pairs where the PIDs from the two streams match.
+In this case, we are only producing output for pairs where the ProcessIds from the two streams match.
 Finally, the last argument is a selector, which when output is produced for a pair of events, computes the output payload, given the two input payloads for the pair.
-In this case we keep all fields from cSNarrowTicks2Cores, but only keep the PName field from pNamesStream.
-The contents of cSTicks2CoresWithPNames are shown in Figure 24.
+In this case we keep all fields from contextSwitchTwoCoresNoTemp, but only keep the Name field from namesStream.
+The contents of contextSwitchWithNames are shown in Figure 24.